KaminskyIlya/optimized-scrypt/README.md

 # optimized-scrypt
-The scrypt libruary javascript implementation with optimized code
+The  javascript implementation of the Scrypt libruary (with optimized code, up to 25% perfomance by time, see benchmarks)